Introducing Warwickshire Cares: Better Together

 - Feedback from Healthwatch – independent health and social care watchdog

 - Artist in Residence using art to help people express their experiences of health and care

 Activities like this will continue and it is absolutely necessary that we continue to seek, receive and act upon feedback from patients and customers.
 This programme of work will only be successful if it delivers better care for the people of Warwickshire.
 We believe that only by working in partnership with you that we’ll be able to create and deliver the health and social care services that are needed.

-In five years’ time we want to be able to say ‘we listened, we heard and we delivered’
+In three years’ time we want to be able to say ‘we listened, we heard and we delivered’.

 Our achievements over the last two years and our progress over the next three years will be regularly updated on these pages.